My love for coffee needs no introduction, but the scientific connection between coffee intake and liver health certainly merits one.

 Taken together, there is some indication from the available observational evidence that coffee drinkers are at less risk of NAFLD than non drinker are.

-Coffee may play a role in reducing one’s risk of ever getting NALD, but does it help those who already have it?
+Coffee may play a role in reducing one’s risk of ending up with a fatty liver, but does it help those who already have it?

 It just might.